CMS-LUMI-POG/VdMFramework/README.md

 ****Running the Driver****

+Before starts, one has to setup the environment.
+This can be done through executing `source env.sh`.
+There is an alternative option, i.e. `source env.sh Timber`, for step (c) below.

 The framework is centrally steered by the `vdmDriverII.py`.
 What you are running and in which order is defined by passing a json file to the driver.
 The user by editing such a .json file can enanble/dissable with boolean flags the functionality of the driver.

 For our example, we take here the `4634_Configs/vdmDriverII_Config_PCC_4634.json`, meant for the LHC fill 4634 and using the Pixel Cluster Counting (PCC) luminometer.
 Currently *no parsing* is available, thus the user has to *open* and *edit* the .json file with an editor.